basz/moonraker/docs/web_api.md

   it is not properly configured.
 Each queried object should be available in `result.status`.
 The client should check to make sure that all objects are received before proceeding.
-- Inspect `webhooks.ready`.
+- Inspect `webhooks.state`.
 If the value is not `ready` the printer is not available.  `webhooks.message` contains a message pertaining to the current state.
 - If the printer is ready, inspect `print_stats.state`.
 It may be one